raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
-Click the green flag again and your butterfly should stay the right way up!
+Click on the green flag again.
+Your butterfly should stay the right way up!
 --- /task ---

-The butterfly garden is supposed to be relaxing but the butterfly is flying very fast.
+The butterfly garden is supposed to be relaxing, but the butterfly is flying very fast.

 --- task ---
-Slow the butterfly down by changing the number of steps that it moves at a time from `10` to `2`:
+To slow the butterfly down, change the number of steps that it moves at a time from `10` to `2`:

 ```blocks3
 when flag clicked